Honey Lemonade: Classic Recipe Plus 6 Refreshing Twists

 **6. Honey Mint Lemonade.** Muddle 10-12 fresh mint leaves in the pitcher before adding other ingredients.
 The mint oils release into the lemonade for a cooling, refreshing twist.
 Garnish with extra mint sprigs.

-Honey lemonade is ideal for parties, barbecues, and gatherings.
-Here's how to scale it:
+Honey lemonade is ideal for summer parties, barbecues, pool gatherings, and outdoor entertaining.
+Here's how to scale it for crowds:

 • **Double batch (8 servings):** 8-10 lemons, 2/3-1 cup honey, 8 cups water.
 Fits a standard 2-quart pitcher.